supertop/grid-window/README.md

 -----

 * This is a development tool.
 You probably want to make sure you don't ship with this.
-The window is added above all others, so it will even overlay notifications.
+The window is added above all others, so it will even overlay the keyboard and the status bar.
 Apple doesn't like that.

 * The right gesture to toggle the grid will vary app to app, so we didn't set any by default.